“A room without books is like a body without a soul.” – Marcus Tullius Cicero

 Surviving Object Oriented Projects (A. Cockburn; ISBN-10: 0201498340)

 Learning from others’ mistakes – this book makes it possible.
-The authors offer highly interesting, real case studies about implementing object-oriented technology.
+The authors offer fascinating, real case studies about implementing object-oriented technology.
 The (partially anonymized) reports are both entertaining and highly educational.
 The object-oriented hype is long gone, but even today, new technologies are introduced repeatedly in a way that is very reminiscent of the cases presented here.

 If you are a project manager confronted with the challenge of setting up a new project, and you are being asked if EAI/SOA/MDI/whatever-the-current-hype-is should be considered and how to go about it, you should read this book in the first place.